sia-steve/Slate/source/index.html.md

 ### Response

 standard success with the requested data in the body or error response.
-See #standard-responses.
+See [standard responses](#Standard-Responses).

 ## /renter/upload/*siapath [POST]